This brochure provides information for people considering, or affected by separation or divorce.

 For more information about parenting plans and how they work, speak to staff at a community-based service and/or seek legal advice.

 A consent order is a written agreement that is approved by the Court.
 A consent order can cover parenting arrangements for children as well as financial arrangements such as property and spouse or de facto maintenance.

 Consent orders have the same legal force as if they had been made by a judicial officer after a court hearing.

 You and your former partner can apply for consent orders to be made without going to court.
-For more information or to get an ‘Application for Consent Orders Kit’:
+For more information see Applications and orders.